-Economic analysis is used to support policies and to make decisions that either improve environmental outcomes at least cost, or provide the greatest net benefit to the NSW community.
-Such assessments help the NSW Government meet its commitments to industry and the community by:
+Economic analysis is used to support policies and make decisions that either improve environmental outcomes at least cost or provide the greatest net benefit to the NSW community.
+These assessments help the NSW Government meet its commitments to industry and the community by:

 - reducing the costs of regulation

 - providing conditions that increase the competitiveness of doing business in NSW

 - safeguarding the environment and the people of NSW.

 By harnessing financial incentives, market-based economic instruments can provide policymakers with an alternative to conventional regulation by delivering environmental outcomes at minimal cost to business and the community.

 Cost-benefit analysis: regulatory review and environmental evaluation